 Gabled roofs also add charm to your home’s exterior design.
 It makes them popular choices for many homeowners looking for something different than traditional designs.

-One disadvantage of using a gable roof is that they tend to collect water more easily than other roofs.
+One disadvantage of using these barn roof types is that they tend to collect water more easily than other roofs.
 It is because they do not have gutters or downspouts installed on them.

-Another disadvantage of this style is that it doesn’t have as much head room as other styles; however, if you’re building an addition onto an existing house, this shouldn’t be an issue.
+Another disadvantage of this type of barn roof style is that it doesn’t have as much headroom as other styles; however, if you’re building an addition onto an existing house, this shouldn’t be an issue.
 You’ll add more space to your home rather than taking away any attic space.

 Hip Roof